moka-guys/automate_demultiplex/samplesheet_validator/README.md

 # Samplesheet Validator

 Checks sample sheet naming and contents.
-Carries out a series of checks on the sample sheet and collecting any errors that it identifies (ValidSamplesheet.errors).
-It also identifies whether or not a run is a TSO run from the sample sheet (ValidSamplesheet.tso).
+Carries out a series of checks on the sample sheet and collects any errors that it identifies (SamplesheetCheck.errors_list).
+It also identifies whether or not a run is a TSO run from the sample sheet (SamplesheetCheck.tso).

 Script is called by [demultiplex.py](../demultiplex.py)